NicolassBoyer/Rain-Scene-Project/README.md

 40263939

 # Project: rainscene
+This is a project created for my Computer Graphics class, written in C++ OPENGL.
+It requires a docker container and XLaunch to run.

 This is not my project report.
 Please check the report itself for grading.
 This is just credit for the models and textures I've used in the project.